umutto/sounds-of-transport/README.md

 ## TODO

 - ☐ Support touch events! (or make it easier, if drag is too much work)
+- ☐ Add explanations of every setting (settings menu, popup menus)
+- ☐ Add a clock to main page or details on train popups so the time travel makes sense?
 - 🗹 Info button (show readme in a modal)
 - 🗹 Github button (link to repository)
 - 🗹 Clean unused libraries